LLNL/scr/doc/rst/users/integration.rst

 Any calls to :code:`SCR_Config` must come before :code:`SCR_Init`.
 Because it is common to configure SCR based on application command line options provided by the user, it is typical to call :code:`SCR_Init` after application command line processing.
-For a few common examples with :code:`SCR_Config`, see :ref:`sec-integration-config`.
+For some common examples with :code:`SCR_Config`, see :ref:`sec-integration-config`.

 Then, as shown in change #4,
 one should shut down the SCR library by calling :code:`SCR_Finalize()`.